Common Questions about Academic Advising

 What is academic advising?

 Academic advising is a collaborative process that helps you develop an educational plan to reach your specific academic and career goals.
-Your advisor will also guide you in understanding the objectives and requirements of your bachelor’s or master’s degree.
+Your advisor will also guide you in understanding the objectives and requirements of your bachelor’s, master’s, or doctoral degree.

 What does my academic advisor do?